honestlai/Playwright-MCP/README.md

 ## Health Check

-The container includes a health check that verifies the MCP server is responding on port 8080.
+The container includes a health check that verifies the MCP server is responding on port 8080 (internal).